 The Essex and East London Course in Spiritual Direction is an ecumenical course for mature Christians.
 It is a five term course with twenty participants and a core group of six.
 These twenty six people are from different strands of Christianity, both lay and ordained.

 The present core group come from the Baptist and Anglican churches.
-The course has been running, with different core groups, for some eighteen years with the aim of developing Christian souls to the point where they can act as Spiritual Directors and help others discern where the Holy Spirit is leading them.
+The course has been running, with different core groups, for over thirty years with the aim of developing Christian souls to the point where they can act as Spiritual Directors and help others discern where the Holy Spirit is leading them.
 The course aims to cover all areas of spirituality and is experiential, requiring a high degree of openness and willingness to share.

 A New Course in Spiritual Direction